In today's fast-paced financial world, having access to the right software and tools is crucial to maintaining your edge.

 While Bloomberg and S&P Capital IQ are great for market and financial analysis, they fall short when it comes to qualitative analysis.
 The majority of information disclosed to public markets is in the form of unstructured narrative text.
 Qualitative data points are both high impact and severely underused due to the difficulty of locating and organizing information about accounting policies, related parties, management relationships etc. Neither of the companies we are comparing here facilitates robust textual processing, navigation and analysis.
 Even though S&P Capital IQ has better coverage of unstructured data points than Bloomberg, it is remarkably limited and prone to error.

 Unlike traditional players, Bedrock AI specializes in advanced financial processing and analysis of text.
 We’re the only automated software that provides reliable indicators of qualitative risk in a structured format.
-Stop wasting time reading SEC filing boilerplate, sign up for a Bedrock AI trial today.
+Stop wasting time reading SEC filing boilerplate.